SimonLab/rustNotes/book.md

 A Cabal-like.

-* Building your code
+* Build your code
-* Downloading the dependencies for your code
+* Download the dependencies for your code
-* Building those dependencies
+* Build those dependencies

 To use cargo to build your code:
 * create a configuration file Cargo.toml
-* Put the source file to the right place (src)
+* Put the source file to the right place: src directory

 the Cargo.toml file, two tables:
 * package, for the description and metadata about your package